How we workWe're building a democratic, members-led union that takes action. We support each other and we work to transform the housing system.

 The coordinating group is made up of two representatives of each of our branches and working groups and three members directly elected by the whole membership.
 Its role is to support development of new branches, manage staff, uphold the values of the union, implement the decisions of all member assemblies and make decisions in between those assemblies.
 All members of the union can make requests to the coordinating group and read the minutes of the meetings.

 The London Renters Union is legally incorporated as a non-profit company limited by guarantee, with a constitution that establishes the union as a co-operative consortia.
 This means that the union is a non-profit co-operative company that is owned jointly and equally by its members.
-The union is governed by a constitution and by a set of additional rules for how we work together, which we’ll upload to this website very soon.
+The union is governed by a constitution and by a set of additional rules for how we work together.
 This web page is a summary of the most important things in those two documents.

 If you have any questions, comments or concerns about anything on this page, please do get in touch by writing to firstname.lastname@example.org.